HenryPenton/telegram-moviebot/README.md

 If you supplied a Youtube API key in the first stage, you should also get trailers in the message.

+## movieyear

+Running /movieyear _movieName_ _movieYear_ will return you information for _movieName_, if it exists with extra filtering to ensure its from the correct year.

+If you supplied a Youtube API key in the first stage, you should also get trailers in the message.
 ## setmovie

 Running /setmovie _movieName_ will add _movieName_ to a state.
+This state currently gets wiped if the bot ever restarts.

+## setmovieyear

+Running /setmovieyear _movieName_ _movieYear_ will add _movieName_, if it exist for the given year, to a state.
 This state currently gets wiped if the bot ever restarts.

 ## getmovies